 However, not every sport has the same general athletic needs.
 This is most obvious with the conditioning and cardio aspect of sports.
 Some sports are more sprinting based, others require more of an aerobic engine.
 Basketball players, for example, need more aerobic work than baseball players.
 Karate requires a mix of aerobic and anaerobic acumen, so our conditioning training should reflect that.

-Other less obvious areas where this shows up are in the power demands.
+The power demands of sports also vary.
 For example, hockey players, because they skate, don’t get as much of a “bounce” from stride to stride the way running sports do.
 So, their power training works more on exploding without using a “bounce,” or what is formally called the stretch-shortening cycle.
-Hockey players’ plyometric training includes complete pauses at the bottom of a jumping position.
+Hockey players’ plyometric training includes more complete pauses at the bottom of a jumping position.

 Finally, there are movement considerations.
 Baseball players require more rotational strength, so they’ll do more med ball throws than most other sports.
 Hockey players will need more frontal plane work because skating requires heavy use of muscles like the groins compared to land sports.
 In karate, they need to have more upper body and rotational power for punching than many running-based sports, and also need to have elite mobility and flexibility for kicks and other maneuvers.

 Despite these differences in sports, for younger athletes like Miguel and Robby, it’s all about building the foundation.
-Meaning, from a strict programming standpoint, their program is going to look 90% the same as that of a soccer or basketball player, with the other 10% made up by the differences above.
+Even the differences between karate and other sports won’t really matter if they don’t have the basics down.
+In other words, I don’t care what your plyometric training program is if an athlete can’t squat effectively first.
+From a strict programming standpoint, their program is going to look 90% the same as that of a soccer or basketball player, with the other 10% made up by the differences above.
 But even without this 10%, they’re still going to make a ton of progress by just doing the basics.

 These slight adjustments in training can make all the difference at the highest level.
-And athletes chasing the best of the best in athletics need their training tailored to every detail of their sport.
+An athlete chasing the best of the best in athletics need their training tailored to every detail of their sport.
 Their training likely gets more specific.
-For high school karate students, they should probably just get better at doing push-ups and squats.
+For high school karate students, they should just get better at doing push-ups and squats.